Fyce08/Las_Vegas_Hotels_TripAdvisor/README.md

 ## Recommendations

--**Expand Amenities:** The Hotels could consider adding amenities like clubs and basketball courts, especially for properties attracting families and group travelers.
+**Expand Amenities:** The Hotels could consider adding amenities like clubs and basketball courts, especially for properties attracting families and group travelers.

--**Marketing Focus for Africa and South America:** Given the lower user base from Africa and South America, Tripadvisor may focus on marketing in these regions to boost interest.
+**Marketing Focus for Africa and South America:** Given the lower user base from Africa and South America, Tripadvisor may focus on marketing in these regions to boost interest.

--**Seasonal Offers for Couples and Families:** Tailored seasonal promotions for couples and families could help maximise occupancy rates in lower-demand periods.
+**Seasonal Offers for Couples and Families:** Tailored seasonal promotions for couples and families could help maximise occupancy rates in lower-demand periods.

--**Highlight Proximity to Attractions:** Emphasise the central location of these hotels on the Strip to attract tourists looking for a convenient and immersive Las Vegas experience.
+**Highlight Proximity to Attractions:** Emphasise the central location of these hotels on the Strip to attract tourists looking for a convenient and immersive Las Vegas experience.